 Off-Site Disposal of Special Waste

 Special Waste must be profiled and accepted at the designated MEDEP permitted receiving facility prior to off-site shipment.
-Proof of facility acceptance and approval, as well as the proposed shipment documentation, shall be provided to the Environmental Professional for approval prior to the removal of any Special Waste from the Site.
+Proof of facility acceptance and approval, as well as the proposed shipment documentation, shall be collected for project documentation by the General Contractor.

 All Special Waste soil that is transported off-site must be shipped by a MEDEP licensed Non-Hazardous Waste Transporter under a MEDEP Nonhazardous Waste Transporter Manifest Special Waste Manifest.
 Following off-site transportation, clear copies of delivery tickets, acceptance tickets, weight slips, Bill of Lading forms, and/or manifests shall be provided for project documentation.
 An example copy of a MEDEP Non-Hazardous Waste Transporter Manifest is included for reference in Appendix B.